FLYERS-FLAMES' SERIES HISTORY: Current and Miscellaneous:

 November 9, 1995 -- In his first appearance against his former team, Joel Otto's (1-1-2) third period PPG snapped a scoreless tie and Mikael Renberg added a pair in Philly's 3-1 home win.
 Otto replaced the injured Eric Lindros on the "Legion of Doom" Line.
 Ron Hextall returned to the lineup after missing nine games due to a hamstring injury.
 Pavel Torgayev scored one of his six career NHL goals for Calgary.
 Philly outshot the Flames 30-20.
 The Flyers' PK was 7-for-7.
 Head coach Terry Murray recorded his 200th NHL victory.

-October 13, 1996 -- Trevor Kidd made 27 stops and German Titov's second period PPG was the only score in a 1-0 game in Philadelphia.
-The Flyers were absent top centers Eric Lindros and Joel Otto.
-Sasha Lakovic of the Flames and Dan Kordic of the Flyers fought -- http://www.youtube.com/watch?v=1f6t6EmzvGo
+October 13, 1996 -- Trevor Kidd made 27 stops and German Titov scored a second period PPG in Calgary's 1-0 win at Philly.
+The Flyers were absent Eric Lindros and ex-Flame Joel Otto.
+Dan Kordic fought Sasha Lakovic -- http://www.youtube.com/watch?v=1f6t6EmzvGo

-December 29, 1996 --Ron Hextall made 26 saves and John LeClair's second goal of the night snapped a 2-2 third period tie in Philly's 4-2 road win.
+December 29, 1996 --Ron Hextall made 26 saves and John LeClair's second goal snapped a 2-2 third period tie in Philly's 4-2 road win.
 Dale Hawerchuk added a goal and an assist.
-Eric Lindros picked up at least one point for the 13th straight game (he had 21 points).
-Trevor Kidd took the loss despite making 35 saves.
-The Flyers improved their W-L-T record to 11-0-2 in the last 13 games.
+Eric Lindros recorded a point in his 13th straight game.
+Trevor Kidd made 35 saves.
+The Flyers improved their W-L-T record to 11-0-2 in the last 13 games and tied Florida and Colorado with an NHL-best 49 points.
+Coupled with a prior win at Edmonton, the Flyers completed the Alberta sweep for the first time (16 seasons).

 Joel Otto and Mike Sullivan